Holi Celebrations in Different Places of India

 In the vibrant state of Gujarat, Holi is celebrated for two days.
-On the evening of first day people lit the bonfire and offer raw coconut and corn to it.
+On the evening of first day people lit the bonfire and offer raw coconut and corn in it.
 The second day is ‘Dhuleti’ or the festival of color in which people sprinkle colored water and apply colors to each other.
-Dwarka, the famous coastal city of Gujarat celebrates Holi at the Dwarkadheesh temple with music festivities and comedy programmes.
-Celebrated in the month of Phalguna, Holi symbolize the agricultural season of the Rabi crop.
-In the western region, Ahmedabad, a pot of buttermilk is hung on the streets and young boys try to reach it and break it by making human pyramids, while girls try to stop them by throwing colored water on them.
+Dwarka, the famous coastal city of Gujarat celebrates Holi at the Dwarkadheesh temple with music festivities and comedy programs.
+Celebrated in the month of Phalguna, Holi symbolizes the agricultural season of the Rabi crop.
+In the western region, Ahmedabad, a pot of buttermilk is hung on the streets and young boys try to reach it and break it by making human pyramids, while the girls try to stop them by throwing colored water on them.
 However, in some places there is a custom in the undivided Hindu families that the women of the families beat their brother-in-law with her sari rolled up into a rope in a mock rage as they try to drench them with colors and in turn, they bring sweets to her in the evening.

 Uttar Pradesh (UP)

-In Uttar Pradesh, there are several kinds of Holi celebrations organised.
+In Uttar Pradesh, there are several kinds of Holi celebrations organized.
 Barsana, a small town close to Mathura in Braj region celebrates one-of-its kind, ‘Lath Mar Holi’in the compound of the Radha Rani Temple.
 Thousands of people gather there to witness this Holi when women beat up men with sticks (lath) as those on the sidelines become hysterical, sing popular Holi Songs and shouts Chants, Sri Radhey or Sri Krishna.
 Outside, Braj region, in Kanpur, Holi lasts for seven days with color.
 The last day is commemorated with grand fair called Ganga Mela or the Holi Mela.
-In Gorakhpur, the northeast district of UP, Holi day begins with a special pooja.
+In Gorakhpur, the northeast district of UP, the Holi day begins with a special page.
 Here, this day is considered to be the most colorful day of the year for promoting the brotherhood among the people.
-In fact, they celebrate it as the “Holi Milan”, during which people visit every house, sing holi songs and express their love for each other by applying colors (abeer).
-For some, Holi is also known to be the beginning of the year as it occurs on the first day of new Hindu calender year (Panchang).
+In fact, they celebrate it as the “Holi Milan”, during which people visit every house, sing Holi songs and express their love for each other by applying colors (abeer).
+For some, Holi is also known to be the beginning of the year as it occurs on the first day of the new Hindu calendar year (Panchang).

-In Uttarakhand, the Kumaoni Holi is major musical affair rather than colorful like other states.
+In Uttarakhand, the Kumaoni Holi is a major musical affair rather than colorful like other states.
 Here, this festival takes different forms like, the Khari Holi, the Baithki Holi and the Mahila Holi.
 In the Khari Holi and Baithki Holi, people sing songs with a touch of melody, spiritualism and fun.
 The songs are based on classical ragas.
 In Kumaon region, the Holika pyre (which is a bonfire with a green Paiya tree branch in the middle) is known as Cheer, which is custom made in a ceremony known as Cheer Bandhan 15 days before Dulhendi.
-The colours used on Holi are derived from natural sources.
+The colors used on Holi are derived from natural sources.
 Dulhendi, known as Charadi is made from flower extracts, ash and water, somewhat similar to other places of North India.

 In West Bengal location, Holi is referred as “Dol Purnima”, “Dol Jatra” or the “Swing Festival”.
 Here, this festival is celebrated in a bit dignified manner by placing the icons of Radha and Krishna on a picturesquely designed palanquin which is later taken round in the main streets of the city or the village.
 On the Dol Purnima, the devotees take turns to swing them while women dance around the swing and sing devotional songs.
 During these activities, the men keep drenching coloured water and coloured powder, Abeer, at them.
 Also, the head of the family observes a fast and prays to Lord Krishna and Agnidev and once the rituals are over, he blobs Krishna’s icon with gulal and offers “bhog” to both Krishna and Agnidev praying for the goodwill of the family.